gouthamk16/netbot/README.md

 - Research on what other companies are doing.

 ### Future Work
-- Agentic ai based web tool, users can perform actions on their web browser using queries.polpolpol
+- Agentic ai based web tool, users can perform actions on their web browser using queries.